 1. Myth: Burning them works better than tweezers.

 After spotting a tick latched to their body, some people make the problem worse by grabbing a lighter.
-According to the myth, burning a tick off your skin is the most efficient way to remove it, but Kirby C. Stafford, the chief entomologist at the Connecticut Department of Entomology, says this thinking is misguided.
-“Imagine trying to burn something the size of a sesame seed or poppy seed or smaller attached closely to your skin,” he tells Mental Floss.
+According to the myth, burning a tick off your skin is the most efficient way to remove it—but Kirby C. Stafford, emeritus scientist of the Connecticut Agricultural Experiment Station, says this thinking is misguided.
+“Imagine trying to burn something the size of a sesame seed or poppy seed or smaller attached closely to your skin,” he told Mental Floss in 2018.
 In addition to being potentially painful and dangerous, this method also puts you at a higher risk of infection.
-According to a paper from 1996, people who had dealt with ticks using non-tweezer methods were more likely to contract a tickborne disease.
-People who removed them by pinching them with tweezers close to their skin and lifting them off, as Stafford recommends, were less likely to get sick.
+According to a 1996 paper, people who had dealt with ticks using non-tweezer methods were more likely to contract a tickborne disease.
+People who removed them by pinching them with pointy tweezers close to their skin and lifting them off, as Stafford recommends, were less likely to get sick.

 Don’t count on a tick alerting you to its presence when it digs in to feed—most tick bites are painless, so unless you're looking for it, a tick can go undetected on your body for days or however long it takes to get its fill.
 So instead of assuming you’ll feel the tick if it’s there, make a habit of scanning your clothes and body whenever you come in from the outdoors, using a hand mirror to check the spots you can’t see.

 4. Myth: Ticks are a problem only when you’re hiking or camping.